entechlog/dbt-model-erd/PUBLISHING_GUIDE.md

 # Publishing Guide for Maintainers

-This guide is for **maintainers** publishing new versions of dbt-erd.
+This guide is for **maintainers** publishing new versions of dbt-model-erd.

 ## Prerequisites